uiowa/uiowa/policies/index.md

 ## 'WWW' Addresses

-Starting with the Drupal 8 service, 'WWW' sites will not be supported and all 'WWW' requests will redirect to the same URL without 'WWW'.
+Starting with the Drupal 8 service, 'WWW' sites will not be supported and all 'WWW' requests will redirect to the non-WWW equivalent.

 ## Removal of inactive sites